VincentBounce/Google-Sheets-Flags-of-countries/README.md

-# 𓊁Google Sheets 🇺🇳 257 flags of all countries
+# 𓊁Google Sheets 🇺🇳 257 vectorial flags of all countries

 ## 👌To fork & use this spreadsheet